projectriff/riff/docs/riff_function_create.md

 Create a new function resource from the content of the provided Git repo/revision or local source.

-The INVOKER arg defines the language runtime that is added to the function code in the build step.
+The INVOKER arg defines the language runtime and function invoker that is added to the function code in the build step.
 The resulting image is then used to create a Knative Service (`service.serving.knative.dev`) instance of the name specified for the function.
 The following invokers are available:

 - 'java': uses the riff Buildpack to build Maven or Gradle projects from source
 - 'jar': uses riff's java-function-invoker build for a prebuilt JAR file